 The talented auto design wizard retired to his studio, and a few months later emerged with the blueprints for the Jowett Javelin saloon, one of the best looking medium range family saloons produced in the immediate post-war years.The Javelin featured an aluminium flat-four engine, torsion bar suspension and a streamlined six-seater unitary construction body.

-Production for the Javelin only got underway in 1947 probably as a result of technical hitches that plagued the company after the Second World War.
+Production for the Javelin only got underway in 1947 probably as a result of the endless technical hitches that plagued the company after the Second World War.

 Despite numerous problems and delays, Palmer's futuristic design captured the imagination of the UK public. meaning that demand for the Javelin was so high that, along with the pre-war style Bradford estate/commercial vehicle, these two models kept the Jowett factory working flat out well into the Fifties.

 By this time Palmer had also come up with the Jupiter, a neat two-seater sports car which ideally complemented the range.

-Having succeeded in building up their company to unprecedented levels of success, the Jowett Brothers, now well past retiral age decided that the time was right to pass control on to a younger management team.
+Having succeeded in building up their company to unprecedented levels of success, the Jowett Brothers, now well past retiral age. decided that the time was right to cash in and pass control on to a younger management team.